cpravin2110/Hot-N-Fast-Food-delivery-Bi-Dashboard/README.md

 ## 📌 Project Overview

-This project is a Food Delivery Analysis Dashboard built in Power BI to analyze sales, transactions, and customer preferences.
-The goal was to transform raw food delivery data into actionable insights using Power Query and DAX formulas.
+This project is a Food Delivery Analysis Dashboard built in Power BI to analyze order quantity, transactions, and customer preferences.
+The dashboard transforms raw delivery data into meaningful insights using Power Query for data cleaning and DAX for KPI calculations.

+The analysis reveals 15K total quantity and 2.75K transactions, with an average quantity of 5.50 per order, providing a clear overview of ordering behavior and operational performance.
+Interactive filters allow dynamic analysis across months, payment methods, and customer segments.

 ---

 ## ⚡ Key Features

-**📊 Interactive Dashboard with visuals for:**
+**📊 Interactive dashboard with visuals for:**

-⁘ Total Quantity, Transactions, and Average Quantity
+⁘ Total Quantity, Transactions, and Average Quantity tracking

-⁘ Monthly sales & transaction trends
+⁘ Monthly transaction trends and performance comparison

-⁘ Popular food items (Top choice: 🥟 Samosa)
+⁘ Popular food items analysis (Top item: 🥟 Samosa – 2.4K orders)

-⁘ Payment method distribution
+⁘ Payment method distribution and usage trends

-⁘ Delivery status performance.
+⁘ Delivery status performance and success rate monitoring

+## 🛠️ Data Cleaning & Transformation using Power Query

+🔢 Custom DAX Calculations for KPIs and performance measures

 ---

-### 🛠️ Data Cleaning & Transformation using Power Query

-**🔢 Custom DAX Calculations for KPIs and measures**

----

 ## 🛠️ Tools & Technologies

 ● Power BI
 ● Power Query (ETL & Data Cleaning)
 ● DAX (Custom Measures & Calculations)

 ---

 ## 📈 Insights

-» Samosa is the most ordered item 🥟 (660 orders).

-» COD was the primary payment method.
+» 🥟 Samosa is the top-selling item, followed by Butter Chicken and Chole Bhature, showing strong demand for fast food items.

+» 💳 UPI is the most preferred payment method (1.7K+ transactions), indicating high adoption of digital payments.

-» Delivery success rate: 94%.
+» 🚚 Delivery success rate is 94%, with low cancellations (~6%), reflecting efficient delivery operations.

-» February had the highest number of transactions.
+» 📅 February recorded the highest transactions (792), highlighting peak order periods and seasonal demand trends.

+---

+## 🚀 Conclusion

+This dashboard provides a comprehensive view of food delivery performance, customer preferences, and operational efficiency.
+The insights help identify top-selling items, preferred payment methods, and peak order periods, enabling businesses to optimize menu strategy, improve delivery performance, and make data-driven decisions to enhance overall service efficiency.

 ---